-To help us sort all of this out, we went to Theodora Ross, M.D., an oncologist and the director of the Cancer Genetics Program at the University of Texas Southwestern Medical Center.
-Not only is she an expert, but she's got personal experience: She carries a genetic mutation that increases her risk of breast and ovarian cancer.
-She's also the author of A Cancer in the Family: Take Control of Your Genetic Inheritance, out in February.
+To help us sort all of this out, we went to Theodora Ross, MD, an oncologist and the director of the Cancer Genetics Program at the University of Texas Southwestern Medical Center.
+Not only is she an expert, but she's got personal experience: She carries a genetic mutation that increases her risk of breast cancer and ovarian cancer.
+She's also the author of A Cancer in the Family: Take Control of Your Genetic Inheritance.

 When the genes that suppress tumors don't function correctly, cells divide uncontrollably, form cancerous tumors, and, if not treated, spread throughout the body.
 That's what we call cancer.
 Often, these genes turn faulty because of some environmental factor (think smoking).
 Other times, you inherit a copy from your parents or grandparents.
 That's an inherited mutation.

-Several of the most common cancers can be attributed to inherited mutations.
+2. Several of the most common cancers can be attributed to inherited genetic mutations.

 For example, if you're Jewish and your ancestors came from Germany, Russia, or Eastern Europe, you have a higher risk of having mutations in the BRCA1 and 2 genes.
-Hispanics and African-Americans have a higher risk of developing colon cancer--and at a younger age--than Caucasians.
+African-Americans have a higher risk of developing colon cancer — and at a younger age — than Caucasians.

-If there is a strong family history and you are Hispanic, for example, then it may be worth your while to be tested for a particular mutation, says Dr. Ross.
+If there is a strong family history and you have an ethnic background that puts you at risk for a particular mutation, then it may be worth your while to be tested, says Ross.
 But testing all your genes to find out all your mutation may not be such a good idea.
 "They say that a third of cancers are inherited but we only know about 5 to 10 percent of cancers with specific genes.
 Without knowing where to look, the results are hard to interpret."

-Insurance will cover testing, if there's a strong family history of cancer.
+8. Insurance will cover genetic testing, if there's a strong family history of cancer.

-Even if cancer runs in your family, biology is not destiny.
+9. Even if cancer runs in the family, biology is not destiny.